Garden Renovation Costs

 Number of Tradespeople

-Most likely, you will only need one gardener for the job.
-On the other hand, Larger jobs may require the use of two or three workers.
 In these cases, your hourly labour cost would increase or triple depending on the number of contractors hired.

 Location

-Your location is another significant cost factor.
-For example, labourers charge higher rates in certain parts of the country, particularly the southeast and London.
 In contrast, contractors in Scotland, the north of England, and Northern Ireland typically offer lower rates.

-What's Involved in a Garden Renovation?
+What's Involved in Garden Renovation?

 Remove All Waste from The Garden

 You may find that you generate a lot of waste during this stage, so it's worth renting a skip to control the waste in one place and have it removed from your site by a professional company.
-Garden waste removal costs, on average, £200 depending on the volume of the waste.

-The Soil Is Everything
+Prep The Soil

-Everything revolves around the quality of your soil.
 Good quality soil is critical for providing grass and plants with the necessary nutrients to thrive, so the soil must provide water retention, organisms, minerals, organic material, and stability.
-In addition, compost, grass, leaves, and manure can provide the organic matter that the soil requires to regenerate.

 Planting seeds and creating flower features, in addition to your lawn, can add a pop of colour and beauty to your green spaces.
-Obtaining high-quality topsoil is therefore critical to the success of any garden regeneration.
+Obtaining high-quality topsoil is critical to the success of any garden regeneration.

-Clean Up The Vegetation
+Clean Up Vegetation

-Bushes and trees should be pruned.
-This makes them look neater now, but it also encourages better, healthier growth in the future.
-Check with your local planning authority if you intend to fall any trees to ensure they do not have attached protection orders.
+Be sure to check with your local planning authority if you intend to fell any trees to ensure they do not have attached protection orders.

 Can I Renovate a Garden Myself?